-E. No bull classes are offered.

-F. No Calves under 4 months of age may be shown.

-G. Breeding and Dairy Animals must have an ID ear tag in order to be exhibited at the fair.
+- A. The Dairy Superintendent reserves the right to combine classes and breeds in order to fill for competition. - B. Dairy stock must be stalled on the grounds. - C. No bull classes are offered. - D. No Calves under 4 months of age may be shown. - E. Breeding and Dairy Animals must have an ID ear tag in order to be exhibited at the fair.
 Animals will be classified according to the following ages: